animegamer4422/MY-MUSIC/README.md

 Or type mm in termux rather than that it also has a file converter for offline video and audio conversion.

-One line to install all.
-Copy everything below and paste it in termux or terminal
+One line to install all in termux or debian terminal Copy everything below and paste it in termux or terminal

 ```